itsmehere/CS50AI/LectureNotes/Week6_Language.md

 ### Syntax Trees:

-Using language syntax trees, we can start to see the structure of language from while assembing sentences and/or phrases.
+Using language syntax trees, we can start to see the structure of language from while assembling sentences and/or phrases.
 Here are some examples.

 Noun Phrase: Determiner followed by a noun